Planning a trip to Washington D.C.? On a budget?

 We eventually found a hotel in a great location that fit our budget.
 From there, we walked nearly everywhere.
 There are so many free things to do in Washington D.C. that it’s one of the best cities to visit for families on a budget.

-Here are my tips to help you save money in Washington D.C.
+Here are my tips to help you visit Washington D.C. on a budget.

 Load your itinerary with all of Washington D.C.’s free attractions.
 It costs nothing to visit the monuments, memorials and many important buildings like the U.S. Capitol, the National Archives Museum and the White House.
 All the Smithsonian museums are free too.